Instant Pot Asparagus Risotto (made with brown rice)

 Even though risotto can be a meal by itself, it also tastes great as a side dish garnished with sea salt and black pepper with grilled chicken, lemon chicken with broccoli, or grilled pork chops or pork chops with vinegar and peppers.

-Store leftover asparagus risotto in an airtight container in the refrigerator for 3 to 4 days.
+- Store leftover risotto in an airtight container in the refrigerator for up to 4 days.

-Reheat leftover asparagus risotto on top of the stove over low heat with a little bit of broth or water to restore the creamy texture.
+- Reheat on the stovetop over low heat, adding a splash of broth or water to bring back the creamy texture.

 Want to Save This Recipe?